michalbakan/michalbakan/README.md

 Why did I start testing?
 And why in the gaming industry?
 As I was trying to find myself in a world, I asked myself: “What do you like to do?
 What kind of work could make you closer to it?”
 That is how my journey with QA started.
 After working for over 3 years in the industry I can tell that breaking games and finding defects that effectively fail test runs is what motivates me to work and self-improve.
-Sadly outsource has no more mysteries for me as a regular manual tester, hence why I would love to try new things whether it is gaming or soft industry, I am open to learn new things and new challenges.
+Saying all that, I would love to try new things whether it is in gaming or soft.
+I am always open to learn new things and take on new challenges.

 Currently working on creating/updating portfolio as well as strengthening my basics thanks to the udemy courses (I will mention them below).